– We knew the world would not be the same. A few people laughed, a few people cried, most people were silent.

 I remember the line from the Hindu scripture, the Bhagavad-Gita.
 Vishnu is trying to persuade the Prince that he should do his duty and to impress him takes on his multi-armed form and says, “Now, I am become Death, the destroyer of worlds” –

 There where the liturgical canon shows up just as the titles of some parts of the macrocycle.
-All the parts represent to some extent the variations of integral and unbroken melodic-harmonic complex.
+All the parts represent to some extent the variations of the integral and unbroken melodic-harmonic complex.
 The whole work can be considered as a sort of Chaconne.

-The main dramaturgic collision of this work develops on the level of interaction/contraposition between the natural acoustic sounds (the piano, organ and the strings) and the synthetic electronic timbres.
+The main dramaturgic collision of this work develops on the level of interaction/contraposition between the natural acoustic sounds (the piano, organ, and the strings) and the synthetic electronic timbres.